Lucy (2014 film): Marketing

-In his 2014 book titled Great Myths of the Brain, Christian Jarrett quotes directly from the film poster, dismissing it and the film's portrayal of the potential for "mastering all knowledge and hurling cars with her mind" as being fully speculative fiction.
+In his 2014 book, Great Myths of the Brain, Christian Jarrett dismisses the film's portrayal of the potential for "mastering all knowledge and hurling cars with her mind" as being fully speculative fiction.

-Release
+Home media

+Universal Pictures Home Entertainment released Lucy on DVD and Blu-ray on January 20, 2015, on August 9, 2016, the 4K Ultra HD Blu-ray was released.